lkodinsson/MARS/Core/PHB.md

 For example: A roll value of 14 would be a ten-sided-die and a four-sided-die, while a roll value of r20 would be two ten-sided-dice.

-There is only one exception to interpreting roll value, which is that if you get a remainder of 2, then you upgrade one of those ten-sided-dice to a twelve-sided-die.
+There is only one exception to this: if you get a remainder of 2 then you upgrade one of those ten-sided-dice to a twelve-sided-die instead.

 For example: A roll value of 22 would be a ten-sided-die and a twelve-sided-die.